Did I mention Rûdharanion has disappeared?

 "Uncle, you don't really mean that," I was shocked, I must admit.
 He shrugged without looking at me.
 We finished our breakfast and I gathered up the dishes and loaded them onto the tray and took it to the kitchen to save Tilwen a trip.
 Then I went into the library to do some studying for a while and wait for Dûndeloth.

 He comes three times a week to give Tilwen and me our lessons.
 Sometimes Bilbo sits in on them, and seems very flattered when Dûndeloth asks for his opinion on something.
 We have them in the library mostly, but sometimes he takes us for a little walk or ride instead, pointing out ordinary objects and instructing us to write a verse about them.
 Or sometimes he will give us a word and have us write a short poem about it.
-Recently the word was "thirst" and as I thought of it, I suddenly broke into tears, much to my embarrassment.
-Til put her arms about me, which was very nice, but it was several minutes before I could stop.
-Dûndeloth asked if he should give a different word instead, but I murmured that I could use this one.
+Recently the word was "thirst".
 Here is some of what I wrote—not one of my best, but I thought you might like to see it:

 You gave the water to me